6 Simple Habits That Make a Financial Difference

 3. Stay In Control of Home Energy Usage

-Electricity is one of those necessary expenses that we all have, but some of us pay more for it than is necessary.
-Two habits can help you keep energy costs in check; these days, both can be automated.
+Electricity is one of those necessary expenses that we all have, but some of us pay more for it than is required.
+Two habits can help you keep energy costs in check; these days, you can automate both of them.

 First, make it easy to turn off energy phantoms.
-TVs, computers, DVD players and other electronics and appliances have become much more energy-efficient in the last number of years.
+TVs, computers, DVD players and other electronics and appliances have become significantly more energy-efficient over the last few decades.
 However, most still use energy continually — all hours of the day — whether in use or not.

 The use of power strips can make it easy to shut off these energy vampires with the quick flip of a switch.

-For instance, you may have a DVD player, cable box or streaming device and a gaming system all plugged into one power strip.
+For instance, you may have a DVD player, cable box or streaming device and gaming system all plugged into one power strip.
 Get into the habit of turning the power strip off each night and back on as necessary.
 Or invest in a cheap outlet timer to turn everything off and on for you.
-Even turning off the power strip half of every day can save you quite a bit over time.
+Even turning off the power strip for half of every day can save you a significant amount over time.

-Also, get into the habit of adjusting your thermostat.
+Additionally, establish a habit of adjusting your thermostat to save energy.
 According to Energy.gov, “You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting.”
-This is another habit you can now automate by installing a programmable thermostat.
+It’s another money-saver you can now automate by installing a programmable thermostat.

 4. Buy in Bulk/Stockpile

 Billionaire entrepreneur Mark Cuban has often said that there is no better investment than buying in bulk at a discount.
-By buying in bulk, or stockpiling as some call it, you can get the everyday things you need, such as paper goods, toiletries and food items, at a significant discount — sometimes as much as 50% or more.
+By buying in bulk, or stockpiling as some call it, you can obtain everyday essentials, such as paper goods, toiletries and food items, at a significant discount, sometimes as much as 50% or more.

-If you haven’t yet mastered the art of stockpiling, here is a handy guide that can help.
+If you haven’t yet mastered the art of stockpiling, here is a handy guide to help you.

 5. Always Pay Off Your Credit Card Balance in Full